Succession (TV series): Release and reception

-Reception

 Critical response

 The series has received an average score of 95% on the review aggregator website Rotten Tomatoes and a score of 85 on Metacritic.
 In 2021, BBC Culture polled 206 "critics, journalists, academics and industry figures" from around the world to compile the 100 greatest television series of the 21st century; Succession came in at number 10.
 In 2022, Rolling Stone ranked the show number 11 on its list of the 100 greatest TV shows.
 In 2023, Variety ranked Succession #13 on its own list of the 100 greatest TV shows of all time.
 The series has often drawn parallels to the works of William Shakespeare, particularly King Lear.

 The first season was met with positive reviews from critics.
 On the review aggregation website Rotten Tomatoes, the season holds an approval rating of 89% with an average rating of 7.9/10, based on 89 reviews.
 The website's critical consensus reads, "Peppering its pathos with acid wit, Succession is a divine comedy of absolute power and dysfunction – brought to vivid life by a ferocious ensemble."
 Metacritic, which uses a weighted average, assigned the season a score of 70 out of 100 based on 29 critics, indicating "generally favorable reviews".

 The second season received widespread critical acclaim.
 On Rotten Tomatoes, the season holds a 97% rating with an average rating of 8.9/10, based on 238 reviews.
 The website's critical consensus reads, "Succession returns in darkly funny form, with sharp writing, exceptional performances, and a surprising new level of sympathy for some of television's least likable characters."
 On Metacritic, the season has a weighted average score of 89 out of 100, based on 19 critics, indicating "universal acclaim".

 The third season received critical acclaim.
 On Rotten Tomatoes, the season holds a 97% approval rating with an average rating of 9.3/10, based on 146 reviews.
 The website's critical consensus reads, "Fans already buying what Succession is selling will be pleasantly surprised to find its third season in crackling form – even if it gets a little too real from time to time."
 On Metacritic, the season has a weighted average score of 92 out of 100, based on 31 critics, indicating "universal acclaim".

-The fourth and final season has been met with widespread critical acclaim.
+The fourth and final season received widespread critical acclaim.
 On Rotten Tomatoes, the season holds an approval rating of 97% with an average rating of 9.2/10, based on 324 reviews.
 The website's critical consensus reads, "As compulsively watchable as ever, Successions final season concludes the saga of the backbiting Roy family on a typically brilliant – and colorfully profane – high note."
 On Metacritic, the season has received a weighted average score of 92 out of 100, based on 31 critics, indicating "universal acclaim".